jmikovits/Mikovits-Data-Science-Portfolio/README.md

 6. **Tidy Data Project**
       [[Link to Tidy Data Repository](https://github.com/jmikovits/Mikovits-Data-Science-Portfolio/blob/main/TidyData-Project/TidyData_Project.ipynb)]

-    Project Description:
+   #### Overview
-    This project focuses on the concept of tidy data, a foundational principle in data science for structuring datasets to optimize analysis and manipulation.
-In this project, I applied the principles outlined by Hadley Wickham to transform a messy dataset into a tidy       format.
-Using Python and Pandas, I performed essential data cleaning tasks, including:
+   In this project, I focused on the concept of **tidy data**, a core technique in data science that enhances the organization and analysis of datasets.
+I applied the principles of **tidy data** as outlined by Hadley Wickham to clean and restructure a messy dataset.
+By     utilizing **Python** and **Pandas**, I performed key data wrangling tasks such as:
-     - **Handling missing values**
+   - Handling missing values
-     - **Standardizing column names**
+   - Standardizing column names
+   - Reshaping and organizing the dataset into a format suitable for analysis
+   #### Project Significance
-     - **Reshaping and organizing the dataset into a format suitable for analysis** This project highlights my expertise in data cleaning, a critical skill for any data science role.
-By transforming raw data into a structured and analyzable format, I demonstrated my ability to prepare datasets for further analysis, visualization, and machine            learning applications.
-Additionally, my use of Python and Pandas illustrates my proficiency with key tools widely utilized in the data science field.
+   This project serves as a crucial component of my portfolio, showcasing my proficiency in essential data cleaning and preparation techniques.
+The ability to transform raw data into a structured, analyzable format is a critical skill for data science roles,                particularly in data analysis, visualization, and machine learning workflows.
+The use of **Python** and **Pandas** highlights my capability with industry-standard tools that are integral to data science practices.
+   The Tidy Data project demonstrates my foundational expertise in working with data and data cleaning, complementing other portfolio projects that involve data analysis, machine learning, and visualization.
+It underscores my commitment to building a solid foundation in    data science through practical, real-world applications of data preparation and structuring techniques.